Is DPCC the right club for me?

 Dulwich Paragon cycling club is based in south London and is one of the largest clubs in the UK.
 We take pride in our reputation as friendly, welcoming and inclusive.

 Training sessions and rides are varied and take place on almost every day of the week.
 These include weekend club rides, mid-week chaingangs, track training and indoor turbo training sessions.
-Though we are certainly sociable, DP is not a social riding club; those seeking something more focused on the social side of cycling might want to consider joining a non-sporting club.

 Supporting Racing and Competition

 The regional race organising bodies (South East Road Race League, Surrey League, League of Veteran Racing Cyclists, Cycling Time Trials Association etc…) rely on the support and resources of local clubs to run competitive events.
 Dulwich Paragon members are proud to play a vital role in ensuring the continuity of the racing scene in the South East of England and take a lead in organising a number of open road and track racing events.

 These include the club’s flagship road race The Wally Gimber where riders compete for the Wally Gimber trophy in the country’s longest-running event of its kind.
 We host events for SERRL, SL, LVRC, and run the ever-popular Crystal Palace Criterium summer series.
 We also run track events at the famous Herne Hill Velodrome and time trials in the south of London.
 The latter includes the club’s own summer evening 10 mile TT series for the Harry Must Cup.
 Our annual sportive The Ride of the Falling Leaves is a prominent and incredibly popular feature of the UK sportive calendar, starting at the iconic Herne Hill Velodrome on the first Sunday in October.